Saving the Sarah and Peter Clayes House

 Our overall goal is to preserve one of the most historically significant properties in metrowest Boston, thereby protecting and sharing the important stories that the house represents.

 The Clayes House has been in such disrepair and uninhabited for so very long that many people have thought it was lost.
 Hundreds of people have come to us over the past decade, wanting to help but not having the means to make significant financial donations.
 We could have given up on this project at countless junctures during the years, when we hit yet another wall with another bank, when we couldn’t fundraise in earnest because we didn’t own the property, or when the amount of work required just seemed too daunting.
 But every time things looked desperate, we remembered Sarah’s story and how imperative it is to save this house from the wrecking ball.
 We’ve lost too many of our historic structures already, and each time we’ve lost another piece of our past.
 We were rewarded for our diligence when we learned that the bank won the foreclosure auction in October 2015, freeing the house to donate to us.
-And now we are able to fundraise in earnest, preserving so many vital stories in the meantime.

 For more information about the house’s historic significance, see the Bill Finch report here.